- Conrad Labandeira

 Labandeira, Conrad C. 2005.
 The fossil record of insect extinction: new approaches and future directions, American Entomologist, 51(1):14-29

-Gastaldo, Robert A., Adendorff, R., Bamford, M., Labandeira, Conrad C., Neveling, J. and Sims, Hallie J. 2005.
-Taphonomic trends of macrofloral assemblages across the Permian-Triassic boundary, Karoo Basin, South Africa, Palaios, 20:479-497
+Gastaldo, Robert A., Adendorff, Rose, Bamford, Marion, Labandeira, Conrad C., Neveling, Johann and Sims, Hallie J. 2005.
+Taphonomic trends of macrofloral assemblages across the Permian-Triassic boundary, Karoo Basin, South Africa, Palaios, 20(5):479-497

 DiMichele, William A., Behrensmeyer, Anna K., Olszewski, T. D., Labandeira, Conrad C., Pandolfi, John M., Wing, Scott L. and Bobe, Rene.
 2004.
 Long-term stasis in ecological assemblages: evidence from the fossil record, Annual Review of Ecology, Evolution and Systematics, 35:285-322